Federated Generative Learning with Foundation Models: Federated Generative Learning

 \section{Federated Generative Learning}

-The overall framework of the proposed \emph{Federated Generative Learning} framework is illustrated in Figure ~\ref{fig:pipeline}.
-Unlike traditional federated learning methods that transmit feature, parameters or gradients, our approach transmits prompts corresponding to the private data in clients to the server, thus is better privacy-preserving and communication-efficient.
-Then the training data are synthesized based on the aggregated prompts in server with the foundation diffusion model.
+\paragraph{Framework Overview} The overall framework of the proposed \emph{Federated Generative Learning} framework is illustrated in Figure ~\ref{fig:pipeline}.
+Unlike traditional FL methods that transmit features, parameters, or gradients, our approach transmits \emb{} corresponding to the private data in clients to the server, thus being better privacy-preserving and communication-efficient.
+Then the training data is synthesized based on the aggregated \emb{} in the server with the foundation diffusion model.
 The synthetic training data are jointly used to train models, thus can relieve data heterogeneity problem and improve performance.
-Our framework can implement one-shot FL, and the clients do not need to train models locally.
-We describe the prompt aggregation process in Section ~\ref{sec:prompt aggregation}, training data synthesis in Section ~\ref{sec:data generation}, one-shot and multi-round model updating in Section ~\ref{sec:modelupdating}.
+Our framework has the capability to execute one-shot FL, eliminating the need for clients to train models on their local devices.
+Additionally, we demonstrate an extension that incorporates five communication rounds, resulting in better results.
+Since the generative model has never seen any private data from clients, and all synthetic data is generated and stored on the server, FGL does not necessitate additional computation resources on the client-side and does not compromise clients' privacy.
+The Pytorch-like pseudocode of our method is presented in~\cref{alg:code}.